 - In 2011, a London study found that shoppers who walked, cycled, or took a bus were far more frequent visitors to shopping centers than those who drove.
 This study also found that walkers spent £373 per month at shopping centers, compared with a monthly £226 spent by drivers.

-- A survey of retailers in Bristol showed that walking was the most frequent mode of arrival for their customers, 42% of which lived within a half-mile radius.
+- A survey of retailers in Bristol showed that walking was the most frequent mode of arrival for their customers, 42% of which lived within a half-mile radius, with business owners estimating it was 12%.
+Shopkeepers estimated 41% of their customers arrived by car, but the real figure was 22%.

 - Two thirds of shoppers on Byres Road, a main shopping road in Glasgow, make their way there by means of transport other than a car.
 Only 30% of the shoppers who drive there park on Byres Road.